RegisMfitumukiza/Leave_Management_System_Complete/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🆘 Support

 For support and questions:
 - Create an issue in the repository
 - Contact the development team

-## 🔄 Updates

-- Monthly leave accrual (1.66 days/month)
-- Carry-forward rules (max 5 days)
-- Automatic expiration by January 31st
-- Real-time notifications
-- Document upload functionality
+- Check the troubleshooting section

+---

+**Built with ❤️ using Spring Boot, React, and Docker**